ksatirli/terraform-github-repository/README.md

 - Resources that are created with the `template` option enabled will be re-created (that is: _destroyed_, then created again) when the `template` stub is removed.

 - Resources that are archived using the `archive` option cannot be unarchived, as the GitHub API does not currently support this.

+### For `github_repository_deploy_key` resources

+- For a step-by-step guide on how to generate SSH Keys, see [this article](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) on GitHub

+- the `deploy_key` map's `key` attribute expects a string.
+Use the [file](https://www.terraform.io/docs/configuration/functions/file.html) function if key material is not available as a Terraform-variable already

 ### For `github_branch_protection` resources